-Your options for how to get a divorce in Oregon are similar to many other U.S. states.
+Your options for how to get a divorce in Oregon (legally called a dissolution) are similar to many other U.S. states.
 There are five primary paths through the divorce process, and you can choose whichever route is most appropriate for your situation, provided you and your spouse are in agreement about approach.
 If you are not in agreement about the approach, then one of you will be filing a petition for divorce against the other spouse, most likely with an attorney representing you.

 Each of the five primary routes, or approaches for how to get a divorce are summarized below, followed by common variations of each route.
 To understand how they are related to each other, they are placed on a continuum for certain qualities of each approach.